csc-training/GenieWebApp.jl/docs/src/genie/development.md

 `Items.jl` contains the database models.
 Inside `Items.jl`, we have created an `Item` model, a mapping between objects in the database and Julia structs.
 We should write an appropriate migration for the `Item` model to `<id>_create_table_items.jl`.

 `ItemsController.jl` contains functions for handling requests by the users.
-We should create the related view files to the `views` directory.
+We should create the related view template files to the `views` directory.
+For example, we might have the following view templates.

 ```plaintext
 app/resources/items/views/